breakfreesolutions/Group-Solve/Solution Database/AWS-public-ip-assignment-ASG.md

-### Problem: I need to whitelist a set of public IP addresses which will be assigned to NGINX instances which are configured in an auto-scaling group.
+### I need to whitelist a set of public IP addresses which will be assigned to NGINX instances which are configured in an auto-scaling group.

 ### Solutions